 North Shore photographers love to capture Split Rock’s beauty in the fall when surrounded by colorful maple trees.
 Hit the trail from the Highway 61 parking area and hike upstream along the Split Rock River.
 You’ll cross a little footbridge and head back toward Lake Superior on the opposite river bank.
 Total hike distance: about five miles.

 Easy Does It

-Mountain bikers enjoy the rich scenery throughout the Demonstration Forest, featuring Lake County’s first purpose-built mountain bike trails.
-Serious mountain bikers will find the new (almost completed) Split Rock Wilds trails, featuring mostly rocky terrain and lead to many Lake Superior overlooks along the path.
+Mountain bikers enjoy the rich scenery throughout the Demonstration Forest, featuring Lake County’s first purpose-built North Shore mountain bike trails.
+Serious mountain bikers will find the new (almost completed) Split Rock Wilds trails, featuring mostly rocky terrain and leading to many Lake Superior overlooks along the path.

 ATV Riding the North Shore

-Load up the ATVs or OHVs and head up North for the weekend to endure the never-ending adrenaline riding the ATV trails in Lake County.
-Silver Bay, Beaver Bay, Finland, and more inland areas stand as popular destinations for off-roaders offering miles upon miles of ATV trails.
+Load up the ATVs or OHVs and head north for the weekend to endure the never-ending adrenaline of riding the North Shore ATV trails in Lake County.
+Silver Bay, Beaver Bay, Finland, and more inland areas are popular destinations for off-roaders offering miles upon miles of ATV trails.

 Around the shore and back in the Superior National Forest of Lake County, the ATV/OHV trails won’t disappoint.
 Hairpin turns, rocky terrain, and endless rivers will entertain riders of all experience levels.
 Explore more about ATV/OHV riding in Lake County and download a trail map.